-Name of school/college identifies a child maybe at risk of exploitation the designate safeguarding lead will work with and support and consider completion of a GET SAFE risk assessment which will be referred to Worcestershire children first get safe team for further assessment and support.
-The designated safeguarding lead will also consider referral to Worcestershire children first family front door as part of our schools and local safeguarding procedures.
+We may identify a child may be at risk of exploitation the Designate Safeguarding Lead will work with and support and consider completion of a GET SAFE risk assessment which will be referred to Worcestershire Children First GET SAFE team for further assessment and support.
+The Designated Safeguarding Lead will also consider referral to Worcestershire Children First Family Front Door as part of our schools and local safeguarding procedures.
 More information can be found: Get Safe - keeping children and young people safe from criminal exploitation